d-kja/manga-hub/README.md

   npm run jserver
 ```

-- if my css isn't compiling for some odd reason, use this command to compile Sass once again
+- if for some odd reason my css isn't compiling, use this command to compile Sass once again
 ```
   npm run compile:sass
 ```